-Canary formed back in 2007 when songwriter Matthew Kenneally brought together a beat-boxing trumpet player and an eccentric violinist to perform his songs on a lonely winter’s night in Northcote.
+The band started when songwriter, Matthew Kenneally, brought together a beat-boxing trumpet player and an eccentric violinist to perform his songs on a lonely winter’s night in Northcote.
 Times have changed since then.
-Canary now fit a more traditional format with guitars (Matthew Kenneally, Adam Dean), drums (Lachlan O’Kane) and bass (Isaac Barter)… and trumpet (Ed Fairlie).
-The band draws from a broad base of influences and has established its reputation as an engaging live act built upon the unsettling honesty of Matt’s songwriting.
+Canary now fit a more traditional format.